Defending People Throughout Virginia including Norfolk, Virginia Beach, Newport News and all of Hampton Roads Against DUI Charges

 - Suspension of driver’s license for 12 months, with court discretion for a restricted driver’s license.

 - If the BAC was .15 or more, installation of an ignition interlock system is mandated for a minimum of six months on any vehicle registered to or owned by the defendant.

-- Within 5 years: a Class I misdemeanor and a mandatory minimum fine of $500 and a jail sentence not less than one month, with a mandatory minimum jail sentence of 20 days; if the BAC is greater than .15 but less than .20, an additional 10 days is added to the mandatory minimum sentence; if the BAC is .20 or greater, the additional mandatory jail sentence is 20 days.
+- Within 5 years: a Class I misdemeanor and a mandatory minimum fine of $500 and a jail sentence not less than one month, with a mandatory minimum jail sentence of 20 days; If the defendant’s BAC is at least .15 but not more than .20, an additional 10 days is added to the mandatory minimum sentence; If the BAC is higher than .20, the additional mandatory jail sentence is 20 days.